-4 Properties that Must Have a Status Change Announcement Function
+6. 2.
+4 Properties that Must Have a Status Change Announcement

 Any property may transmit a property value notification service message at any time.
-However, the implementation of a property defined as a "property that must have a status change announcement function" in the property specifications in this chapter or "APPENDIX, Detailed Requirements for ECHONET Device objects" requires the incorporation of a function to send a property value notification service message in the form of a broadcast upon a change in the status (property value) of that property.
+However, the implementation of a property defined as a "property that must have a status change announcement function" in the property specifications in this chapter or Appendix "ECHONET Device Objects: Detailed Specifications" requires the incorporation of a function to send a property value notification service message in the form of a broadcast upon a change in the status (property value) of that property.
 This announcement is not required for a node startup, as it is not to be considered as a property status change.